 Several papers have appeared recently on the problem of ply structures in one application or the other.
-In Fraser and Stump (1998), a loaded ply of constant angle was considered for part of the configuration of a twisted textile yarn.
-In Coleman and Swigon (2000), a balanced (i.e. unloaded) ply of variable angle was studied in a model for supercoiled DNA plasmids, i.e. closed pieces of DNA.
-In Thompson et al. (2002), the equation for a more general loaded variable ply was derived by a direct balancing of forces and moments.
-The result specializes to the equations in the aforementioned papers in the appropriate limits.
-The result in turn is a special case of the general equation for a rod constrained to lie on a cylinder studied in van der Heijden (2001), namely a cylinder of radius equal to the radius of the rod.
+In [3] a loaded ply of constant angle was considered for part of the configuration of a twisted textile yarn.
+In [2] a balanced (i.e., unloaded) ply of variable angle was studied in a model for supercoiled DNA plasmids, i.e., closed pieces of DNA.
+In [6] the equation for a more general loaded variable ply was derived by a direct balancing of forces and moments.
+The result specialises to the equations in the aforementioned papers in the appropriate limits.
+The result in turn is a special case of the general equation for a rod constrained to lie on a cylinder studied in [7], namely a cylinder of radius equal to the radius of the rod.

-In this short paper, we give an alternative variational derivation of the equations and boundary conditions for a loaded variable ply which is fully self-contained and remarkably simple when compared to the delicate balancing act performed in Thompson et al. (2002) and the careful manipulation with the surface constraint conducted in van der Heijden (2001).
-We use the result to study numerically the approach to lock-up (Pierański, 1998; Stasiak and Maddocks, 2000) of a clamped balanced ply subject to high twist.
+In this short paper we give an alternative variational derivation of the equation and boundary conditions for a loaded variable ply which is fully self-contained and remarkably simple when compared to the delicate balancing act performed in [6] and the careful manipulation with the surface constraint conducted in [7].
+We use the result to study numerically the approach to lock-up [4, 5] of a clamped balanced ply subject to high twist.
 The variational method is also used to derive the equations for a more general ply made up of imperfect anisotropic rods.